jimhigson/oboe.js/writing/main/3_Background.md

       .on('response', function(response){

          // This function will be called when the response starts.
-         // It logs to the console, adds a listener and quickly exits.
+         // It logs to the console, adds a listener and quickly
+         // exits.

-         // Because it is captured by a closure we are able to reference
+         // Because it is captured by a closure we are able to
-         // the url parameter after the scope that declared it has finished.
+         // reference the url parameter after the scope that
+         // declared it has finished.
-         console.log("The response has started for " + path);
+         console.log("The response has started for ", url);

          response.on('data', function(chunk) {
-            // This function is called each time some data is received from the
+            // This function is called each time some data is
+            // received from the http request.
+The task writes
-            // http request.
-In this example we write the response to the console
+            // the response to the console and quickly exits. console.log('Got some response ', chunk);
-            // and quickly exit.
-            console.log('Got some response ' + chunk);

          }).on('end', function(){
             console.log('The response is complete');